jeromeetienne/phoneasdaydreamcontroller.js/README.md

 # phoneasvrcontroller.js
-It make your phone act as a daydream vr controller.
+phoneasvrcontroller.js  makes your phone act as a daydream vr controller.
 Thus you can start experimenting with daydream vr without a pixel phone or daydream viewer.

 phoneasvrcontroller.js uses your phone as a gamepad (3dof Virtual reality gamepad).
 It is widely inspired by daydream controller.
-In fact, originally i wrote this to experiment on daydream, but i could not get my hand on a Pixel Phone and its daydream viewer.
+In fact, originally i wrote this to experiment on daydream, because i could not get my hand on a Pixel Phone and its daydream viewer.
 So i wrote this emulator to start experimenting now :)